 TAP aggregation switches or network TAPs can be extremely useful in monitoring traffic because they provide direct in-line access to data that flows through the network.
 The following part illustrates the typical applications of TAP aggregation switches in the data center and carrier network.

 - Application in Data Center

-As shown in the figure below, user can enable the timestamp and source port label function of TAP devices.
+As shown in the figure below, the user can enable the timestamp and source port label function of TAP devices.
 The server cluster can access the exact packet process time in each data center layer via source port and timestamp message carried by the packets.
-From port1, port2, port3, user can distinguish the devices that the streams come from.
+From port1, port2, port3, the user can distinguish the devices that the streams come from.
 Through T1, T2 and T3, packets forward latency of each device can be calculated, according to which users can find out the bottleneck during packet forwarding for the further optimization of data center network.